 Tip 5: See your writing as having real value

-As writing is so valuable to me, I prioritise it.
-I would have more money if I wasn’t a writer and working in another profession.
-But truth is, writing enriches my life in ways money cannot, and never could.
+As writing is valuable to me, I prioritise it.
+I would have more money if I wasn’t a writer and working in another profession, but truth is, writing enriches my life in ways money cannot, and never could.
 I value writing more than having a new lounge or car.
 So, if you’re really wanting to write, or to write more, and feel you haven’t the time, you may even consider working less in your day job.

 I hope these tips have been helpful to you.
 Let me know which one you think is the most beneficial and how you go finding more time to write.
 If you have a writer friend, please share this post!